ashryaagr/Fairness.jl/docs/src/algorithms.md

 ### Equalized Odds Algorithm
 ```@docs
 EqOddsWrapper
-MLJFair.EqOddsWrapper()
+Fairness.EqOddsWrapper()
 ```

 ### LinProg Algorithm
-This algorithm supports all the metrics provided by MLJFair.
+This algorithm supports all the metrics provided by Fairness.
 ```@docs
 LinProgWrapper
-MLJFair.LinProgWrapper()
+Fairness.LinProgWrapper()
 ```

 ## Composability

-MLJFair provides you the ability to easily use multiple fairness algorithms on top of each other.
+Fairness provides you the ability to easily use multiple fairness algorithms on top of each other.
 A fairness algorithm can be added over another fairness algorithm by simply wrapping the previous wrapped model with the new wrapper.
-MLJFair handles everything else for you!
+Fairness handles everything else for you!
 The use of wrappers provides you the ability to add as many algorithms as you want!!

 ```@repl
-using MLJFair, MLJ
+using Fairness, MLJ
 X, y, _ = @load_toydata;
 model = ConstantClassifier();
 wrappedModel = ReweighingSamplingWrapper(classifier=model, grp=:Sex);